szkrkr/plain-object-serializer-ts/README.md

-# plain-object-serializer-ts
+# serializable-type-to-plain-object
-make class instance plain object on typescript
+It helps to make class instance to plain object.